WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod02/0201-Implement DHCP.md

 | 172.16.20.0/24 to 172.16.52.0/24 | Desktop computers                    |
 | 172.16.53.0/24 to 172.16.60.0/24 | Wireless devices                     |

-Using this information, you must plan and implement DHCP to support your design.
+Using this information, you must plan and implement Dynamic Host Configuration Protocol (DHCP) to support your design.

 ## Exercise 1: Plan a DHCP server implementation

 ### Scenario

-You must implement a network server infrastructure that enables the assignment of IP addresses to the Houston, Mexico City, and Portland offices.
+You must implement a network-server infrastructure that enables assignment of IP addresses to the Houston, Mexico City, and Portland offices.
 You’ll use TOR-SVR1 as the primary DHCP server.

 Your solution must meet the following requirements: